ethercreative/seo/README.md

 ## Changelog

+### 1.5.1
+- [Improved] The redirects table is now properly responsive!
+- [Improved] You can click anywhere in a redirects row to edit that redirect.
+- [Improved] Added more descriptive instructions to the redirects bulk upload section.

 ### 1.5.0
 - [Fixed] `sitemap.xml` breaking if no elements can be found in a given criteria #43
 - [Improved] You can now use `{% hook "seo" %}` to output all your SEO meta!